Insights, tutorials, and news from the PAACADEMY community.

 Unlike other universities, MSA requires a letter that outlines your reasons for wanting to study there, your personal review of a recent exhibition or building you've visited, and a statement about your favorite architect or building.
 Additionally, you must submit 10-12 images showcasing your creativity and design skills.
 These images should demonstrate your proficiency in drawing, creativity, ability to work with various media, and the creative process from concept to final design.

-7th in the World
+4th in Europe 7th in the World

 Founded in 1863, the university is also the oldest university in Milan.
 The Polytechnic University of Milan is the largest technical university in Italy, with approximately 42,000 students.